 - To foster each child’s individual & creative potential by encouraging autonomy of learning.

 Play is an important aspect of our program and the foundation of learning in our early learning environment.
-Our play–based approach involves both child-initiated and teacher-supported learning.
-Our teachers encourage children’s learning and inquiry through interactions that aim to stretch their thinking to higher levels.
+Our play–based approach includes both child-initiated and teacher-supported activities wherein our teachers encourage learning through authentic interactions that extend children’s interests and knowledge.
 Most importantly, free play that is child-directed and internally motivated, is a key feature at Buddhi Kindyland.

-Discovery learning is another unique feature of our preschool program.
-Young children naturally engaged in learning about their environment through informal unrestricted play with others.
+Discovery learning is another unique feature of our early learning program, where young children are naturally engaged in learning about their environment through unrestricted play with others.
 In so exploring their environment they “discover” things and thereby make sense of their world.
 It’s as simple as that!
 This kind of learning is never routine.
 It involves open ended problems and new situations.
 It provides children with challenge and the opportunity to understand their environment and build their own body of knowledge as opposed to being told the facts.
 It almost always involves curiosity and discovery, and invariably provides opportunity for creativity.
 It helps build camaraderie as children have real opportunities to socialise and build friendships through play.

-Children also have plenty of opportunities to come together daily as a group in Circle Time, Story Time, Read Alouds, Music & Movement, Games and Meal times.
-Circle time helps children develop better communication skills and social confidence.
+Children also have plenty of opportunities to come together daily as a group during Mat-Time, Story & Read Aloud sessions, Music & Movement activities, Games and Meal times.
+Mat-Time helps children develop better communication skills and social confidence.
 Listening to stories widens their imagination, helping them cross cultural boundaries, encounter other experiences and feel what others feel.
 Reading aloud introduces children to literacy and print.
 Music and movement allows children to explore their bodies in a very different way and promotes a sense of rhythm, harmony and melody.
 Games brings children together outdoors where they learn to participate in organised leisure, begin to play by rules and learn to assess risk and make decisions for themselves.

 Transitions are very important at Buddhi Kindyland and our teachers support children in various ways as they move from home to our early learning setting.
 We know that very often a child needs to start at the centre with someone they trust (their parent or caregiver) and then build up from short visits to longer visits, in order to gain the trust and confidence to come in and participate independently.
 Beginning in this positive way creates a happy and settled space for learning.
 It naturally follows therefore that one of the most important aspects of our learning culture is the teacher-child relationship and this forms the centre of the learning experience for young children at Buddhi Kindyland.
 Every child’s teacher, is both their buddy and parent-at-school.
 Such relationships further extend to homes and our teachers are there to help families throughout a child’s learning journey.